A place to help people to find understanding why church tradition and experience is often quite different from the simplicity of the New Testament.

 The church at Ephesus Paul spoke to in Acts 20, was overseen by elders, not men ruling as "kings".
 Elders-bishops who were told to work and help the weak and needy.

 The pre-eminent pastors and Nicolaitanes Paul warned about would come later.
-He called them "wolves", they would do the very things Paul told them not to do.
-Elders should serve and protect the people, not plunder them for gain and building their own kingdoms called "ministries".
+He called them "wolves", they would do the very things Paul and Jesus told them not to do.
+Elders should serve not as a hired church official, but serve and protect the people.
+They should never plunder for gain and building their own kingdoms called "ministries" seeking name recognition and the outward appearance of success..